Angel Town (film): Plot

-Upon returning home, Martin is in shock to learn his grandmother had passed.
-It was because Angel's goons once again started trouble and Frank tells Jacques that she ended up having a massive heart attack, yelling for Martin.
-Maria has learned what Jacques had been doing and she realizes that she can trust him and divulges the truth about Pedro's death and why the streets are no longer safe.
 When Maria and Jacques are shot at by Angel and his gang, Jacques turns to Henry and his wife to help protect Maria and Martin.
-Henry finds a connection with Mr. Park, a Korean gang boss who knows of all the gangs.
+Henry finds a connection with Mr. Park, a Korean gang boss.
 He warns Henry and Jacques that Angel can be intimidated, but it is his gunfire that gives him his power.

-On his way to campus, Angel sends men to get rid of Jacques but they fail.
-Jacques has had enough and wages war on Angel and his crew.
-He goes as far as killing Angel's female driver to send him a message.
-However, Angel declares war and begins with a vicious assault on Maria, who is taken to the hospital.
-Martin, having had enough, goes back to his house and arms himself with a shotgun.
+Angel escalates his war and begins with a vicious assault on Maria, who is taken to the hospital.
+Martin goes back to his house and arms himself with a shotgun.
 With the help of Frank, who arms himself with a machine gun, the duo begin to shoot at any of Angel's gang who invade Martin's house.
 When Angel and the rest of the gang show up, they slowly begin their assault.
 However, just when Martin runs out of ammo, one gang member throws a stick of dynamite but is stopped by a returning Jacques.

-Jacques has also brought Henry and some of Henry's martial arts students.
-They begin their own assault, using their martial arts skills to dispatch most of Angel's gang.
-Jacques puts dynamite in Angel's car and Angel narrowly escapes when the car explodes.
 Jacques and Angel begin to fight and just when Jacques is about to knock Angel out, Henry convinces him that it should be Martin who should fight Angel.
-Angel puts up much of the fight but Martin, finally having the advantage, beats Angel and kicks him while he is on the ground repeatedly until he is unconscious.
-Jacques finally tells Martin he did what he had to and the police show up, including a helicopter whose light shines on Angel.
+Martin beats Angel and kicks him while he is on the ground repeatedly until he is unconscious.
+Jacques tells Martin he did what he had to.